Professional MBA Program - FAQs

 Yes.
 We have a placement specialist available for students who may be interested in assistance with their job search during enrollment or upon completion of their studies.

-Yes, it is necessary that the student provide their own laptop with a Windows based operating system such as 7 or 10.
+Yes, it is necessary that the student provide their own laptop with a Windows based operating system such as 10.

 No. However, PMBA students can take additional courses in our on-campus program if they are interested in taking more courses after they complete the PMBA requirements.